-- After-School Clubs: After-school clubs are offered to select students based on fall tryouts.
-These clubs run year-round with weekday practices once or twice a week, as well as some weekend and travel commitments.
-Offerings include soccer, basketball, and chess (M, T, Th, or F), competitive chess (W), a performing art (W), and a visual art (W). - Network Clubs: These competitive and selective programs are comprised of scholars who try out from across multiple Success Academy schools.
-Mostly year-round commitments, these clubs participate in multiple levels of competition, including local, regional, and national.
-Sports Network Clubs, which will include soccer, basketball, track, and volleyball, typically practice twice during the week and once on weekends.
-The Music Network Club practices on Wednesdays (Choir) and twice a week during the week (Band).
-All Network Clubs require travel to centralized locations for practice and other locations for competitions.
+After-School Clubs: After-school clubs are offered to select students based on tryouts, in-school evaluation, commitment, and interest.
+These clubs run year round with weekday practices once or twice a week, as well as some weekend and travel commitments.
+Offerings include soccer, basketball, and chess (M, T, Th, or F); competitive chess (W); a performing art (W); and a visual art (W).

+Network Clubs: Scholars from across multiple Success Academy schools are selected to participate in these competitive and selective programs.
+Mostly year-round commitments, these clubs offer scholars the opportunity to participate in multiple levels of competition, including local, regional, and national.
+Sports Network clubs, which include soccer and basketball, typically practice twice during the week and once on weekends.
+All Network clubs require travel to centralized locations for practice and other locations for competitions.